rreben/rename_photos/README.md

 # Rename Photos by Date and Time

 This Python script renames photos in a specified folder based on their original date and time of capture.
-The new filename format is `yyyy_mm_dd_hh_mm`, preserving the existing file extension.
+The new filename format is `yyyy_mm_dd_hh_mm_ss`, preserving the existing file extension.
 This is useful for organizing photos chronologically.
 If a photo lacks EXIF data, it will not be renamed, and an appropriate message will be displayed.
 If a file with the intended new name already exists, an error message will be shown.

 ## Prerequisites